lumanesence/KristalModManager/README.md

 # KristalModManager
-A super simple mod manager for the Kristal DELTARUNE engine written in Python, with support for installing, uninstalling and viewing installed mods
+A super simple mod manager for the Kristal DELTARUNE engine written in Python, with support for installing, uninstalling, viewing and editing the metadata installed mods

 ## Why bother?
 My reason for making this is very simple, actually.
 To install a mod with Kristal, you need to go into your device's AppData Roaming folder, then place the mod right in there.
 Understandably, some people don't know their way around the Windows filesystem, and that's okay!
 Thats why this exists, to make it easier for you to manage your installed Kristal mods and even install new ones if you want to!